-Hidden deep in the White Mountains of New Hampshire lies a granite ravine extending 800 feet with walls soaring up to 90 feet high, cutting a deep fissure through the wooded landscape.
-First discovered in 1808 by 93-year-old “Aunt” Jess Guernsey on a fishing trip, it is considered to be one of America’s most beautiful State Parks.
+Tucked within the White Mountains of New Hampshire lies Flume Gorge, an 800-foot ravine with massive granite walls that extend up to 90 feet high.
+It cuts a deep fissure through the serene wooded landscape and was first discovered in 1808 by 93-year-old “Aunt” Jess Guernsey on a fishing trip.
+Not only is Flume Gorge one of the most beautiful gorges in New Hampshire, it’s also considered one of America’s most beautiful State Parks.

 WHAT IS FLUME GORGE?

 A gorge is a deep channel or canyon created by rivers that slowly erode through hills or mountains.
 This process takes many thousands of years, and Flume Gorge is one of North America's most impressive examples.

 Rising from the base of Mount Liberty, Flume Gorge started to form during the Jurassic era—around 200 million years ago.

 Today, visitors can venture into the heart of the massive gorge on the Flume Gorge trail.
 This two-mile roundtrip trail has wide gravel paths, wooden walkways, and covered bridges that snake through verdant forests and past gushing waterfalls.

 TOP 7 MUST-SEE SIGHTS

 If you’re lucky enough to find yourself in Franconia Notch State Park, we’ve compiled a list of the can’t-miss spots on the Flume Gorge trail.
 Our list starts at the Visitors Center and travels northeast to complete a clockwise loop.
 All along the way you’ll enjoy scenic pools, glacial boulders, and spectacular mountain views.